mongodb/specifications/source/transactions/tests/README.rst

       - ``errorLabelsOmit``: A list of error label strings that the error is expected not to have.

+      - ``state``: A map of expected session states.
+The keys can be "session0" or "session1", and the values can be any of the states defined in the transactions spec: "starting transaction", "transaction in progress", "transaction comitted", "transaction aborted".
+        If a session is not specified in the session state map, its state should not be asserted.

   - ``expectations``: Optional list of command-started events.